matteozanatta/booking_webscraper/README.md

 We used the well-known **Pandas** and **Numpy** libraries to deal with raw data and to create 'csv' format datasets.

 The entire webpage (https://bookingwebscraper.herokuapp.com) has been made with **Plotly** (and Plotly Express), **Dash** and Dash Bootstrap, with the latter that gives us the opportunity to significantly raise the website design quality.
-Plotly Callbacks were really useful when creating dynamic data visualizations and provided fast plotting speed combined with practicality (even though a study period has been necessary because of the system that wasn't (isn't) super intuitive).
+Plotly Callbacks were really useful when creating dynamic data visualizations and gave fast plotting speed combined with practicality (even though a study period has been necessary because of the system that wasn't (isn't) super intuitive).

 # Roadmap
 10 Sept.
 2021 Added multithreading capabilities to speed up the algorithm.